rbleattler/mdop-docs/mdop/app-v/appv-transfer-access-and-configurations-to-another-version-of-a-package-with-the-management-console.md

 ms.topic: article
 ---

-# How to Transfer Access and Configurations to Another Version of a Package by Using the Management Console
+# How to Transfer Access and Configurations to Another Version of a Package by Using the Management Console (Windows 10/11)

 [!INCLUDE [Applies to Windows client versions](../includes/applies-to-windows-client-versions.md)]